 Investing accounts 101

-To purchase and sell securities, you need an investment account to hold your cash and investments (stocks, bonds, ETFs, mutual funds etc.) You can open investment accounts through financial institutions and brokerages through their registered advisers and online.
+To purchase and sell securities, you need an investment account or plan to hold your cash and investments (stocks, bonds, ETFs, mutual funds etc.) You can open investment accounts through financial institutions and brokerages through their registered advisers and online.

-You can use several types of accounts in Canada that are broadly categorized as either “registered” (TFSAs, RRSPs, RESPs) or “non-registered” accounts for investing.
+You can use several types of accounts or plans in Canada that are broadly categorized as either “registered” (TFSAs, RRSPs, RESPs) or “non-registered” accounts for investing.
 Each has unique features and considerations, which you can learn more about in this section.

 Considerations before opening an investment account